YevShch/Fitness-Tracker-API/API_Testing_Documentation.md

 1. Send a GET request to the endpoint `api/activities` with specific filters included in the query parameters.
    - Example: `api/activities?userId=661e34c0aa109d60e825718c&minMinutes=20&maxMinutes=101`
 #### Expected Result
-The API returns activities that match the specified criteria:
+The API should return activities that match the specified criteria:
-- User ID matches '661e34c0aa109d60e825718c'.
+- User ID should matche '661e34c0aa109d60e825718c'.
-- Duration of activities falls within the range of 20 to 101 minutes.
+- Duration of activities should fall within the range of 20 to 101 minutes.
 #### Actual Result
 - The API returns activities that meet the specified filter criteria.
 - The response contains activities where the user ID matches '661e34c0aa109d60e825718c' and the duration falls within the specified range.